Existential Challenge: Plastic Pollution Treaty Talks Begin - UrduPoint

 Some observers believe the talks are likely to falter and be extended -- especially after the difficult negotiations at UN climate and biodiversity conferences in recent weeks.

-But both Andersen and Valdivieso insist a deal must be reached in Busan.
+But both UN Environment Programme chief Inger Andersen and Valdivieso insist a deal must be reached in Busan.
 That has some environmental groups worried an agreement will be watered down to ensure something is signed.

 "After two back-to-back failed summits on nature and climate, Busan needs to be a refuge from further nature and climate inaction," the WWF warned Monday.